-Karen Terlecky has been been teaching for over 3o years.
+Karen Terlecky has been teaching for over 3o years.
 She has worked in many different roles during her educational career.
 She started as a middle school learning disabilities / behavior disorders teacher, then transitioned to teaching a developmentally handicapped class in an elementary school for six years, and worked with students with hearing impairments as well.
-In 1986, she was hired by the district in which she currently works as a fourth grade classroom teacher.
-Since that time, she has had an opportunity to work as an intervention specialist, third grade teacher, and literacy coach..
+In 1986, she was hired by the district in which she currently works as a fourth-grade classroom teacher.
+Since that time, she has had an opportunity to work as an intervention specialist, third-grade teacher, and literacy coach..

 Most Recent Content

 Karen Terlecky finds herself in a fitness class with a bunch of angry participants.
 The experience causes her to reflect on the disconnect between coach and teacher expectations when coaches think their role is to fix classroom issues.